 To do all of this, to maintain this ideal is ambitious for our modern romantic relationships.
 And yet, this is what we want.
 This isn’t a relationship dilemma that we solve overnight, but you can learn to communicate your needs in a way that conveys ownership, not blame.
 You can, together, learn to create an atmosphere were sharing and asking for your deepest longings and needs with your partner feels less risky.
 You can learn to hear your partner’s protests for connection as less demanding and less critical.

 We have come to expect that our partners will help us overcome what is – most likely – one of the most amazing challenges of relationships today: collectively bringing together our fundamental sets of contradictory human needs of change and stability.
 On one hand we want our partner to satisfy our need for security, belonging, safety and predictability.
 And on the other hand, we want our partner to satisfy our need for adventure, novelty, mystery, and exploration.
-There are those of us who have come out of childhood needing more protection and safety whereas some of us have come out of childhood needing more space and autonomy.

 You may notice in your relationship that there is likely one person who is more in touch with fearing the loss of their partner while the other is more in touch with being afraid of losing themselves.
 In other words, one more afraid of abandonment and one more afraid of suffocation.
 Reconciling these polar needs for safety and adventure has become one of the greatest challenges to navigate in relationships today—especially when your partner has a varying degree of need compared with your own.